FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

   - Type: string
   - Description: the series of the device.
 - on_off
-  - Type: string
+  - Type: boolean
   - Description: operational mode of the flow module.
+True is on and False is off.

 ### Pump[_Device_]

 - pump_type
   - Type: PumpType
   - Description: type of the pump.

 ### Thermocouple[_Device_]

 - thermocouple_type
   - Type: ThermocoupleType
   - Description: type of thermocouple like J, K and so on.

 ### MassFlowMeter[_Device_]

 - min_flow
   - Type: Parameter
   - Description: Minimum possible flow rate.
 - max_flow
   - Type: Parameter
   - Description: Maximum possible flow rate.
-- mass_flow_rates
-  - Type: MassFlowRate
-  - Multiple: True
-  - Description: Mass flow rate.

-### MassFlowRate
-- time
-  - Type: Data
-  - Description: time in seconds.
-- flow_rate
-  - Type: Data
-  - Description: flow rate.

 ### Parameter

   - value
     - Type: float
     - Description: values.